 New project to combat period poverty to be launched

-Plan International UK is excited to announce that it will be working in partnership with the charities Brook, Foyer Federation and Centrepoint on a new project committed to ending period poverty in the UK.
+Plan International UK is excited to announce that it is working in partnership with Brook, the young persons’ sexual health and wellbeing charity, on Let’s Talk.
+Period a project committed to ending period poverty in England.

 Period poverty is a challenge facing many girls in the UK.
-In our recent survey of 1,004 girls aged 14-21, 42 per cent said they had been forced to use makeshift sanitary wear such as toilet roll and socks because they had struggled to afford sanitary products.
-That’s why girls need support to manage their periods, understand their bodies and have access to free sanitary products.
+We listened to girls' experiences of menstruation and found 42 per cent of girls (age 14-21) we spoke to said they had been forced to use makeshift sanitary wear such as toilet roll and socks because they had struggled to afford sanitary products.
+That’s why our first-of-its-kind report, Break the Barriers, outlines the support girls need to manage their periods, understand their bodies and have access to free sanitary products.

-The project launching in partnership with the above charities will include:
+The project launching in partnership with Brook will include:

-- Plan International UK will build on the networks created at our International Day of the Girl 2017 event in Leeds last year.
-We will develop a community of practice to promote learning and best practice across educators, policy makers and activists.
+- building on the networks created at our International Day of the Girl 2017 event in Leeds.
+We will develop a community of practice to promote learning and best practice across educators, policy makers, activists and other professionals.

-- Rolling out a P-card scheme, based on the existing and successful C-Card scheme, this will provide free products and education to girls in financial need.
+- Rolling out a P-card scheme.
+Based on the existing and successful C-Card scheme, this will provide free products and education to girls and other menstruators that need help managing their periods.

 Lucy Russell, UK Girls’ Rights Campaign Manager said, “It’s outrageous that in the 21st century, people in the UK are suffering every month because they don’t have enough money to manage their period.
 This, along with a lack of education around menstruation and the stigma and shame they face around their periods, is having devastating consequences on their wellbeing and in some cases their education, with research showing some girls are missing school.